root-project/root/README/ReleaseNotes/v612/index.md

   - pyROOT users can now easily specify parameters for the TDF histograms thanks to the newly introduced tuple-initialization
   - The new TDataSource interface allows developers to pipe any kind of columnar data format into TDataFrame
   - Test coverage has been increased with the introduction of google tests
-  - Users can now configure Snapshot to use different file open modes ("RECREATE" or "UPDATE"), compression level, compression algrotihm, TTree split-level and autoflush settings
+  - Users can now configure Snapshot to use different file open modes ("RECREATE" or "UPDATE"), compression level, compression algorithm, TTree split-level and autoflush settings
   - Python tutorials show the new "tuple-initialisation" feature of PyROOT (see below)
   - The possibility to read from data sources was added.
 An interface for all data sources, TDataSource, is provided by ROOT.
 Two example data sources have been provided too: the TRootDS and the TTrivialDS.
 The former allows to read via the novel data source mechanism ROOT data, while the latter is a simple generator, created for testing and didactic purposes.
 It is therefore now possible to interface *any* kind of dataset/data format to ROOT as long as an adaptor which implements the pure virtual methods of the TDataSource interface can be written in C++.
   - Column can be aliased with the TInterface method Alias: `auto histo = mytdf.Alias("myAlias", "myColumn").Histo1D("myAlias");`